 Melanie was gone long enough for me to slide into a dreamless sleep.
 Into the blank of my mind as I awakened, the old self-loathing oozed like puss from an infection.
 I was just reorganizing my defensive rationalizations when Melanie returned.

-I started to get up, relieved that I was about to be permanently dismissed, but she thrust her hand out above my forehead in a gesture like a shove.
+I started to get up, partly relieved that I was about to be permanently dismissed, but she thrust her hand out above my forehead in a gesture like a shove.
 “Stay here.
 I’m going to read you something before you go.”
 She turned and went down the hall to her bedroom—a room she had never invited me into, and one that I would never see.

 The book was small, but thick, with a dark green cover on which I could see no writing.
-She held it just below her breasts with two hands, her elbows at her sides.
+She held it just below her breasts with two hands, elbows at her sides.
 She began somewhere near the end, a place at which the book fell open out of habit.

 “…well I suppose he won’t find many like me where softly sighs of love the light guitar…” she began.
 I did not know what I was hearing, but her surging, releasing tone enveloped me.